whynom/swift-PlayersGRDB/README.md

 ### The beginnings of the `AppDatabase` class.
 The basics of a database are the `Writer` and a `Migrator` which depends upon that `Writer`.
 The `Migrator` should make it so that whenever we make changes to our database, we can migrate from the old version to the new one without any problems.

+Make sure GRDB is also added to the app target in the general tab of the app under Frameworks, Libraries, and Embedded Content.

+Let's make a Database folder in our main app folder and add a file named AppDatabase.
+Add the following code to that file.

 ``` swift
 import Foundation
 import GRDB